cloudurable/kafka-training/java/lab6.3/README.md

 ### Consumer Alive Detection

-Consumers join consumer group after subscribe and then poll() is called.
+Consumers join consumer group after `subscribe` and then `poll()` is called.
-Automatically, consumer sends periodic heartbeats to Kafka brokers server.
+Automatically, a consumer sends periodic heartbeats to Kafka brokers server.
-If consumer crashes or unable to send heartbeats for a duration of ***session.timeout.ms***, then consumer is deemed dead and its partitions are reassigned.
+If consumer crashes or is unable to send heartbeats for a duration of ***session.timeout.ms***, then the consumer is deemed dead, and its partitions reassigned.

 ### Manual Partition Assignment